raygun101/MarkupKit/README.md

             "textAlignment": "center"
         }
     }?>

+External templates are generally used when a set of properties may be shared by multiple markup documents, and internal templates are used when the properties are only applicable to the current document.

 #### Applying Templates
 Templates are applied to view instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
 All property values defined by the template are applied to the view.
 Nested properties, such as "titleLabel.font", are supported.